luxre/specifications/AgentRosterFeedFormat.md

 ### Media

-The Media Resource is a representation of agent profile photos.
+The Media Resource is a representation of agent profile photos and videos.

 **MediaCategory** — _String(50)_